5 Ways for Dads and Babies to Bond Without FeedingBaby

 When your newborn arrives, there are many innate opportunities for mothers and babies to initiate bonding.
 Between around-the-clock feedings and constant soothing sometimes it seems like new moms are the only ones who get to bond with the baby.
 While the first few days and weeks are an enormous transition, it can feel isolating for new fathers, especially if their partner is exclusively breastfeeding.
 It is essential that dads find ways to create opportunities for bonding and build confidence as a parent.
 Here are some suggested options:

 All infants crave contact!
-The benefits of skin-to-skin are important and it's not just for moms.
+The benefits of skin-to-skin contact are important and it's not just for moms.
 We’ve all seen the photos of baby sleeping directing on dad’s chest as he catches the game on TV.
 There is a good reason for this!
 Direct connection with your baby lowers infant stress hormones, regulates temperature, stabilizes breathing, and achieves a drowsy, contented state sooner than being left alone in a crib or bassinet.
 Who doesn’t want to be known as the baby whisperer in the family?
 Dad, you can make that happen—all it requires is you.

 Let’s face it, dads have bigger hands, stronger arms and if they’ve ever fished; they’re better at containing wiggly, wet things.
 What a better way to develop confidence in bonding with your baby through bath time activities!
 Sharing this special chore in the care-giving process can be fun for all parties involved, as it gives mom a much-needed break and allows dad some great “slippery when wet” quality time.
 Just be prepared for lots of splashing and laughing eventually!